 6. Let the AC Condenser Dry

 After cleaning the AC condenser, you’ll need to drain the water.
-If you have an air compressor and a blowgun, you can blow away the water.
+You can blow away the water if you have an air compressor and a blowgun.

 7. Remove the Garbage Bags and Clean areas Around the AC Condenser